Billions of people around the world need to hear about Jesus. Will you go and carry the love of Jesus and make disciples?

 Who can serve?

 Serving in Mission UK has more than 150 mission workers serving around the world in many different roles.
-We are part of a global mission organisation with 4,000 people working in intercultural teams from 70 different countries.
+We are part of a global mission organisation with 4,000 people working in multi-ethnic teams from 70 different countries.
 We have people from different cultures, ages, professions and cultures serving.
 There are opportunities for a range of people to get involved.

 Meet some of our workers.